espocrm/documentation/docs/development/modal.md

                 },
             ];

-            let title = this.options.title || ''; // assuming it's passed by our parent view
+            const title = this.options.title || ''; // assuming it's passed from our parent view

             this.headerText = title;
             // this.headerHtml = this.getHelper().escapeString(title);

             this.formModel = new Model();
-            this.formModel.name = 'None'; // dummy name, important

             // define fields
             this.formModel.setDefs({